Webhook Scheduler

 View jobs, delivery attempts, response body, latency, and failures from a product dashboard.

-Public HTTPS-only destinations, SSRF protection, redirect blocking, and atomic worker locking are built in.
+Public HTTPS-only destinations, SSRF protection, redirect blocking, and duplicate-send safeguards are built in.

 Google Cloud Tasks is a strong choice when your team wants to own infrastructure directly.
 It is flexible, battle-tested, and works well for teams already deep in Google Cloud.

-But using it for customer-facing scheduled webhooks still means building the surrounding product layer yourself.
+But using it for user-visible scheduled webhooks still means building the surrounding product layer yourself.

 A production webhook scheduler needs API keys, plan limits, request validation, safe destination checks, retry policy, attempt history, customer dashboards, billing, support tooling, and a clean way to debug failures.